leomarcov/labadmin/README.md

 ## Working schema
   * Labadmin use a dedicated machine to admin the students hosts.
 Admin must be installed in a Linux OS.
-Students hosts can be Linux or Windows OS computers.
+Controlled hosts can be Linux or Windows OS computers.
   * All machines must be placed in the same broadcast domain.
   * Each lab must be defined in a config file.
 This file stores:
     * Authentication config to use (SSH and/or WinRM).